Trust-Mwendabai/AgroSmart-Market/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contributors

-- Your Name - Initial work and development

 ## 📧 Contact

-If you have any questions or suggestions about this project, please reach out to me at [your-email@example.com].
+If you have any questions or suggestions about this project, please reach out to me at [trustmuhaumwendabai@gmail.com].